TRileySchwarz/go-database/README.md

 The API is currently live on https://www.api.chadchillbro.com/

 This API defaults to port 8080 for the app, and 5432 with the postgres.
 Ensure these ports are not in use.
+Also make sure for some really weird reason you dont have an env variable called APP_ENV="production"...
 The payloads are to be sent via a raw transaction, not URL encoded etc.

 From the project root